Understanding current loop output sensors

 - It is relatively insensitive to most electrical noise and related EMI (electromagnetic interference).

 - It permits a local or a remote readout or monitoring device to be inserted in series with the loop.

-- It is self-diagnostic of faults in the measuring system because 4 mA is equal to 0% system output, so any loop current substantially lower than 4 mA becomes an immediate indicator of loop fault.
+- It is self-diagnostic of faults in the measuring system because 4 mA is equal to a 0% system output, so a loop current substantially lower than 4 mA becomes an immediate indicator of a system fault.

 - 4-20 mA current loops can only transmit one specific sensor or process signal per loop.

 - Multiple loops are required for applications where there are many sensor or process outputs that must be transmitted.
 A lot of field wiring will be needed, which can lead to serious issues with ground loops if the independent current loops are not properly isolated from each other.